 Today is about being proud of stepping outside of your comfort zone and evolving in the process.

 Make your celebration personal.
 If you want to do something splashy, go forth and party it up.
 If you’re more of a low-key celebrator, then that works too.
 But mark the occasion.
 Do not let it pass with zero fanfare.

 When a Purple Lotus Yoga session wraps, the participants generally like to go to lunch as a way of continuing the good times and recognizing their accomplishments.

 If you’re looking for additional ways to celebrate, check out 50 Ways to Yay!

 #2 reflect on what got you here

 Perhaps you know exactly what you want to do after yoga teacher training, and if so, way to go!
 More likely, you’re not sure of your next steps.
 And if that’s you, that’s okay, too.

-The time after yoga teacher training can be filled with many emotions: elation, feeling adrift or a bit lost, eager, pensive, happy, or sad.
-(Or all of the above at the same time.)
-Whichever ones float to the surface for you, sit with them like your training taught you to do.
+The time after training can be filled with many emotions: elation, feeling adrift or a bit lost, eager, pensive, happy, or sad.
+Or all of the above at the same time.
+Whichever ones float to the surface for you, sit with it like training taught you.

 Reflect on your journey, what you had to overcome to reach this goal.
 Appreciate your growth and forgive yourself when you stumbled along the way.
 This is an excellent time for journaling or taking time to practice gratitude.